Ever wondered how each successful person achieves more things with less effort? That’s because they have a system for getting things done.

 Notice the small forward grey arrow in the top corner?
 That’s a priority.
 It helps you add context to the task, as per GTD’s advice, which makes it easy to prioritize it when you get to the actual work.

 For more context on how to complete a task, use the Task Description.
-Here you can write down all further instructions and stylize them through the rich text formatting option.
+Here you can write down further instructions and stylize them through the rich text formatting option.

 Learn more about Full Task Details in Paymo